According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 Apart from the ports that come out of the box, there are certain things that would leave you in a dilemma of switching to mac from windows.

-While only type 4 thunderbolt port are making the MacBook thinner, it is also making it bulkier by forcing us to buy accessories like type c to multi-port adapters.
+While only type 4 thunderbolt ports are making the MacBook thinner, it is also making it bulkier by forcing us to buy accessories like type c to multi-port adapters.

 But that’s subjective and depends on the end-user.
 I have no plans of connecting my MacBook to an extended monitor or connect a LAN to it.
 So I’m more worried about the fact that what am I gonna do with four type c thunderbolt ports?